ohollmen/DPUT/README.md

 - cnt - Number of times to retry (default: 3)
 - delay - delay between the tries (seconds, default: 10)
+- delays - an array of arbitrary (non-evenly spaced) delays to waits instead of constat interval time 'delay'.
+          This is mutaually exclusive with delay ('delays' overrides 'delay')
+- delaycb - Function to generate delay value for the Nth wait time (N=0..N-1).
+Function must accept a 0-based N-value for the next wait (i.e. for first delay N=0).
+Mutually exclusive with 'delay' and 'delays' (This overrides either of earlier)
 - args - Arguments (in array-ref) to pass to function to be run (Optional, no default).
 - debug - A debug flag / level for enabling module internal messages (currently treated as flag with now distinct levels, default: 0)